DarraghReid/krafts/README.md

 * UserProfile Model

-    The UseerProfile model records the default delivery information and order history of each user.
+    The UserProfile model records the default delivery information and order history of each user.

     * The 'user' OneToOneField relates the user profile to the user.